Even in retirement, David Ortiz has keen sense of the moment

 It has taken time, but it seems as though the Red Sox might finally be adjusting to Life After Papi.

-They no longer have a consistent home run threat in the middle of the order, although they're hopeful that Hanley Ramirez, Ortiz's slow-starting protege who hammered his 10th homer of the season in the fourth inning against the Angels, might finally start heating up.
-And after shortstop Xander Bogaerts' early-season lament that the Sox missed Ortiz's thunder, they're generating runs in other ways and have won 20 of their last 31 games.
+They no longer have a consistent home run threat in the middle of the order, although they're hopeful that Hanley Ramirez, Ortiz's slow-starting protégé who hammered his 10th homer of the season in the fourth inning against the Angels, might finally start heating up.
+And after shortstop Xander Bogaerts' early-season lament that the Sox missed Ortiz's thunder, they're generating runs in other ways and have won 20 of their past 31 games.

 Without Ortiz's booming voice, the leadership alongside Pedroia is still taking shape.
 But at least that lingering question of whether Big Papi might make a comeback has finally disappeared despite Pedro Martinez's best effort to drudge it up again.